 University Seminars - Information for Students

-University Seminars are offered during both the fall and spring semesters and are reserved for first-year students, except with instructor permission.
-The seminars are capped at 18 students, and are each two-credits.
+University Seminars are offered during both the fall and spring semesters.
+The seminars are capped at 18 students.

 You can enroll in a University Seminar through the Student Information System (SIS) the same way you enroll for any other course.
 Search for class mnemonic “USEM.”